 U.S. AI Chip Export Rule to China: Permissive Pathway, Limited Enforceability

-A January 2026 U.S. regulation creates a controlled pathway for exporting advanced AI chips to China while acknowledging significant national security risks.
-The source argues the framework relies on large volume allowances and difficult-to-verify certifications, creating enforcement and precedent risks for future generations of chips.
+A January 2026 Commerce regulation reopens a channel for exporting advanced AI chips to China while acknowledging national security risks.
+The source argues that volume caps and certification-based safeguards may be difficult to enforce, potentially enabling strategic-scale compute transfers and setting a precedent for future relaxations.

 ACCESS »